Who we are… Tremor International Ltd. is a global leader in advertising technologies with operations in more than 60 countries.

 Ofer Druker, Chief Executive Officer

 Ofer Druker joined Tremor International in November 2017 as Executive Chairman of the Tremor Video division and has been instrumental in the successful integration of Tremor Video since its acquisition by Tremor International in August 2017.
-Mr Druker was appointed Chief Executive Officer in April 2019 following the completion of the merger with RhythmOne plc.
-Mr Druker was the founder and CEO of Matomy Media Group Ltd until April 2017, having built Matomy from its inception in 2007 into a digital media company with revenues of $276.6 million for the full year ended December 2016.
+Mr. Druker was appointed Chief Executive Officer in April 2019 following the completion of the merger with RhythmOne plc.
+Mr. Druker was the founder and CEO of Matomy Media Group Ltd until April 2017, having built Matomy from its inception in 2007 into a digital media company with revenues of $276.6 million for the full year ended December 2016.
 Mr Druker was responsible for leading and integrating Matomy’s most important strategic transactions, including the acquisitions of Team Internet, Media Whiz, Mobfox and Optimatic.

-Yaniv Carmi, Chief Financial Officer
+Yaniv Carmi, Chief Operating Officer

 Joanna Parnell, Non-Executive Director

-Neil Jones, Non-Executive Director
+Neil Jones, Senior Non-Executive Director

 Chris Stibbs, Non-Executive Director